Nick Adams (actor, born 1931): Struggling actor

 Guest stars for the 1961 premiere episode of The Dick Powell Show, "Who Killed Julie Greer?".
 Standing, from left: Ronald Reagan, Nick Adams, Lloyd Bridges, Mickey Rooney, Edgar Bergen, Jack Carson, Ralph Bellamy, Kay Thompson, Dean Jones.
 Seated, from left, Carolyn Jones and Dick Powell.

-Adamshock's earliest reported paid acting job in Los Angeles under the name "Nick Adams" was a stage role at the Las Palmas Theater in a comedy called Mr. Big Shot.
+Adamshock's earliest reported paid acting job in Los Angeles under the name Nick Adams was a stage role at the Las Palmas Theater in a comedy called Mr. Big Shot.
 Although he was paid about $60 a week, Adams had to pay $175 for membership in Actors' Equity Association.
 He also earned $25 one night at the Mocambo nightclub, filling in for Pearl Bailey who had fallen ill.
 Eight years later, Hedda Hopper told Adams she recalled writing about him at the time; and he replied by reciting back to her, "Nick Adams, gas station attendant from New Jersey, did an impersonation of Jimmy Cagney and a scene from Glass Menagerie."

 After three years of struggle and optimistic self-promotion, his first film role came in 1951, an uncredited one-liner as a Western Union delivery boy in George Seaton's Somebody Loves Me (1952).
 This allowed him to join the Screen Actors Guild, but he was unable to find steady acting work, even when "creatively" claiming he had appeared with Jack Palance in The Silver Tassie in New York.
 Undaunted, Adams joined a theater workshop run by Arthur Kennedy.
 In January 1952, Adams enlisted in the U.S. Coast Guard during the Korean War, serving as an Electrician's Mate.
 He served until 1955, attaining the rank of Petty Officer Second Class and was awarded the National Defense and Korean War Service Medals.

 Supporting actor

-About two years later, in June 1954, his ship docked in Long Beach harbor and, after a brash audition for director John Ford during which Adams did impressions of James Cagney and other celebrities while dressed in his Coast Guard uniform, he took his accumulated leave and appeared as Seaman Reber in the 1955 film version of Mister Roberts.
-Adams then completed his military service, returned to Los Angeles and, at the age of 23, based on his work in Mister Roberts, secured a powerful agent, and signed with Warner Bros.
+About two years later, in June 1954, Adams' ship docked in Long Beach Harbor and, after a brash audition for director John Ford during which Adams did impressions of James Cagney and other celebrities while dressed in his Coast Guard uniform, he took his accumulated leave and appeared as Seaman Reber in the 1955 film version of Mister Roberts.
+Adams then completed his military service, returned to Los Angeles and, at the age of 23, based on his work in Mister Roberts, secured a powerful agent and signed with Warner Bros.

-Adams had a small role (as Chick) in Rebel Without a Cause (1955).
-Also that year Adams played the role of "Bomber" the paper boy in the widely popular film adaptation of Picnic (1955), which was mostly filmed on location in Kansas, and starred William Holden, Kim Novak, and Susan Strasberg.
-He was not perceived by casting directors as tall or handsome enough for leading roles, but during the late 1950s, Adams had supporting roles in several successful television productions, including one episode of Wanted Dead or Alive (1958) starring Steve McQueen, and films such as Our Miss Brooks (1956), No Time for Sergeants (1958), Teacher's Pet (1958), and Pillow Talk (1959).
+Adams had a small role as Chick in Rebel Without a Cause (1955).
+Also that year Adams played the role of Bomber the paper boy in the widely popular film adaptation of Picnic (1955), which was mostly filmed on location in Kansas, and starred William Holden, Kim Novak and Susan Strasberg.
+He was not perceived by casting directors as tall or handsome enough for leading roles but during the late 1950s, Adams had supporting roles in several successful television productions, including one episode of Wanted Dead or Alive (1958) starring Steve McQueen, and films such as Our Miss Brooks (1956), No Time for Sergeants (1958), Teacher's Pet (1958) and Pillow Talk (1959).